Subversion Offline Solution (SOS)

 Hints and Tipps

 - When specifying file patterns including glob markers on the command line, make sure you quote them correctly.
-On linux (bash, sh, zsh), put your patterns into quote ("), otherwise the shell will replace file patterns by any matching filenames instead of forwarding the pattern literally to SOS
+On Linux (bash, sh, zsh), but also recommended on Windows, put your patterns into quote ("), otherwise the shell will replace file patterns by any matching filenames instead of forwarding the pattern literally to SOS

 - It might in some cases be a good idea to go offline one folder higher up in the file tree than your base working folder to care for potential deletions or renames

-- dirty flag only relevant in track and picky mode (?)
+- The dirty flag is only relevant in tracking and picky mode (?)
 TODO investigate - is this true, and if yes, why

 - Branching larger amounts of binary files may be expensive as all files are copied and/or compressed during sos offline.
 A workaround is to sos offline only in the folders that are relevant for a specific task